 The Bose QuietComfort 35 II have excellent imaging.
 Their weighted group delay is 0.1, which is among the lowest we have measured.
 The graph also shows that virtually the entire group delay is below our audibility threshold.
 The spike in group delay in high-treble and the mismatch in group delay in low-bass, although not ideal, should not have a perceptible effect.
 There was also some mismatch between the L/R drivers of our test unit, especially in frequency and phase response, but their effect won't be very noticeable either.
 Overall, they have a tight bass and a transparent treble, along with an accurate placement of objects (voice, instruments, footsteps) in the stereo image.

 The soundstage of the Bose QuietComfort 35 II is sub-par.
 They show a decent amount of PRTF accuracy and activation (Size), which should translate into a relatively large and natural sounding soundstage.
 However, their PRTF Distance score is below-average, suggesting a soundstage that is perceived to be located inside the head, as opposed to in front of it.
 Also, because of the closed-back design and ANC, they tend to sound less open than open-back headphones.

-The ANC (active noise cancellation) of the Bose QC35 II is pretty good but not as efficient at canceling noise as the Noise Cancelling Headphones 700, but not quite as efficient as it use to be prior to the 4.5.2 update.
-In the bass range, where the rumble of airplane and bus engines sit, they achieve more than 16dB of isolation, which is good and one of the highest we have measured.
-In the mid-range, important for cancelling out speech, they get 22dB of isolation, which is great.
-They also achieve a good 34dB of isolation in the treble range, which is occupied by sharp sounds such as S and Ts.
+The ANC (active noise cancellation) of the Bose QC35 II is pretty good and within the ballpark the Noise Cancelling Headphones 700, but not quite as efficient as it use to be prior to the 4.5.2 update.
+In the bass range, where the rumble of airplane and bus engines sit, they achieve more than 19dB of isolation, which is good and one of the highest we have measured.
+In the mid-range, important for cancelling out speech, they get 25dB of isolation, which is great.
+They also achieve a good 36dB of isolation in the treble range, which is occupied by sharp sounds such as S and Ts.